 - Protect the first hour after you post for replies.
 Learn more about how to do this by getting into Creation Mode.

 - Turn repeated questions into new posts.
-This is a big part of my content creation process and an everlasting loop of new ideas.
+This is a big part of my content creation process and a reliable source of new ideas.

 And with the Comment Score feature, you can get your dopamine hits from something that actually helps you grow.